seanrayburn/Portfolio/Creative-Writing-Tips.md

   - Consider an em dash a ½ note pause, where a comma would be a ¼ note pause.

-- Avoid parenthesis where possible, as they indicate non-critical text and readers are likely to pass over it.
+- Avoid parentheses where possible, as they indicate non-critical text and readers are likely to pass over them.
   - Instead, consider using em dashes to set aside non-critical text or a “side-note” that stays within the body of the text.

-Note: Screen readers may read em dashes as "dash dash", so be cognizant of this as it may cause disruption to flow and impede readability.
+Note: Screen readers may read em dashes as "dash dash", so be cognizant of this, as it may cause disruption to flow and impede readability.

 ## Food for Thought